Jaza-dev/MenuMinder/README.md

 Please note that while this license grants you extensive freedom to use and modify the application, it's always a good practice to acknowledge and attribute the original authors and provide a link to the original project repository.

-If you have any questions or suggestions regarding the project, feel free to reach out to us at [jazarevic01@gmail.com].
+If you have any questions or suggestions regarding the project, feel free to reach out to me at [jazarevic01@gmail.com].